 Within the Benfeita valleys, a few of us who have long held a vision of regeneration for the environment and the communities which are part of it have got together to take it forward.
 We are a mixture of nationalities, foreign and Portuguese.
 Prior to the fires we were already working on giving form to the vision, but with a 4-year timescale to bring it to local decision-makers and stakeholders.
 The fires have brought all this forward with much greater urgency.

-Our vision is for the formation of a protected ‘ecozone’ within the ‘bowl’ created by the mountain ridges surrounding the Benfeita valleys.
+Our vision is for the formation of an ‘ecozone’ within the ‘bowl’ created by the mountain ridges surrounding the Benfeita valleys.
 The purpose of the ‘ecozone’ is to help catalyse the shift from degeneration to regeneration and provide a foundation for eliminating the structural inflexibilities which shackle rural economies to environmental abuse for the sake of satisfying basic needs.
-This administrative designation would then allow the local community to become an autonomous ‘living laboratory’ for pursuing environmental and social regeneration initiatives in partnership with local government, academia and various funding bodies.
+However it takes form, the local community aims to become an autonomous ‘living laboratory’ for pursuing environmental and social regeneration initiatives in partnership with local government, academia and various funding bodies.

-In February 2018 we took a presentation of these ideas to the local Câmara Municipal.
-It was received favourably and the Câmara are now exploring possible ways to implement the proposal before rolling it out for local consultation.
+In February 2018 we took a presentation of these ideas to the Câmara Municipal of Arganil.
+It was received very well and the Câmara have indicated their support.

 But with no clear present legal framework for creating such an administrative entity, we must progress step-by-step.
 So this year the Junta de Freguesia of Benfeita have registered as candidates for the designation of Eco-Freguesia.
 You can follow the project on Facebook.

 Folha Verde is a natural education project based on the principle of self-directed learning.
 The community is presently adapting a restored olive press to become the home of the project.
 For more details, see the post on the project and please support the crowdfunder if you’re able!